-Connect.
-If it’s a first playdate, invite a parent in and have a cuppa or two.
+If it’s a first play-date, invite a parent in and have a cuppa or two.
 It will give their little one comfort, and they will settle better.

 I had one little boy who ate dinner at 4 while we usually eat at six.
 You don’t want another person’s child starving and having to eat your wallpaper.
 (Ask sensible questions like do they have allergies and make sure you have parental mobile numbers).

-One little boy did tell me he, ‘liked my dust.’
+One little boy sweetly told me he, ‘liked my dust and messy bits.’

 Practical things.
 Ask kids if they want the toilet before they start playing.
 They will literally hold it to busting, or beyond.
 Make sure they know where the toilet is to avoid weeing in the under the stairs cupboard.

 You spent 4 years bribing your child to eat it by describing it as an ‘awesome mini tree’.
 Other infants will stare at you wide eyed and incredulous.
 One little said, ‘I don’t eat this for daddy even when he gives me Smarties’.
-Hats off to that daddy.
+Legend.
 I stick with spaghetti, you can sneak in really small sliced up mushrooms, onions and carroty goodness.

 Always have ketchup on hand, it’s like catnip for kids.